Bean3571/tongly/README.md

 The Docker-specific configuration is managed through environment variables:

 - Frontend uses `.env.docker` during build which sets service URLs to container names
-- Backend and video-backend container environment variables are set in docker-compose.yml
+- Backend and video-service container environment variables are set in docker-compose.yml

 ### Healthchecks